 Mum's & Dad's sometimes would like to give their teenagers the opportunity of having contact lenses, but they worry about health & compliance issues.
 In fact, most kids absorb all the necessary information very quickly and are surprisingly very aware of risks.
 They understand contact lenses in just the same way as they understand mobile phones!

 We stock a good range of contact lens solutions, such as "Alcon OptiFree PureMoist", and accessories for all types of soft lenses, hard gas-permeable lenses, silicone hydrogel lenses.

 Most patients wish to spread the cost of buying their contact lenses and aftercare.
-We recommend the option of monthly payments by standing order (see our Eyecare Plan).
+We recommend the option of monthly payments by standing order (see our ).
 There will be a suitable package that is most convenient for you.